 If you poke around the subject of the OSI model, you’ll find varying opinions.
 Some argue that it’s outdated because it doesn’t fit current networking protocols.
 Besides, the OSI model is theoretical, right?

 But hear us out.
 If you’re studying for CompTIA Network+ or Cisco CCENT certification, you’ll likely be tested on the OSI model.
 In the IT field, you’ll hear vendors pitch their products by discussing which layers work with each project.

 The bottom line is familiarity with the OSI model enables you to understand how protocols, devices, and applications interact with each other.
 This is especially handy when new technologies hit the market and pique your organization’s interest.

 OK, now it’s time to take a look at each of the seven layers of the OSI model.

 This layer is the physical representation of a network.
 It includes everything from cable types to pins.
 When there’s a network issue, the first thing IT pros usually check would be physical layer elements such as the power plug or the network cables.

 Layer 2: Data Link

 Switches and hubs operate at this layer within most networks.
-Node-to-node data transfer and error connection (from the physical layer) is handled at Layer 2.
+Node-to-node data transfer and Kill connection (from the physical layer) is handled at Layer 2.
 It’s also worth noting that at Layer 2 two sublayers exist: the media access control (MAC) and logical link control (LLC) layers.

 Layer 3: Network